CMSMUSiC/NanoMUSiC/README.md

 # MUSiC - Pxl

-Run2 UL analysis, running on NanoAOD.
+Run2 UL analysis, using NanoAOD.

 # Setup the environment (only once)